Noah-Stewart-74/GitFundamentals/commands/Init.md

 the `git init` command is used to create an empty git repository

-if you wanted to creawte a new directory and initialize a git repository, you can do so with the following commands
+if you wanted to creawte a new directory and initialize a git repository, you can do so with the following commands:
 ```
 mkdir NewDirectory
 cd NewDirectory
 git init
 ```
 Once inside a git repository, you can start using commands such as [status](./Status.md),
 [add](./Add.md),